LuisaGroup/LuisaCompute/BUILD.md

 APIs/frameworks are detected.
 You can override the default settings by specifying CMake flags manually, in form of `-D FLAG=value` behind the first cmake command.

+Note: On Windows, please remember to replace the backslashes `\\` in the paths with `/` when passing arguments to CMake.

 In case you need to run the ISPC backend, download the [ISPC compiler executable](https://ispc.github.io/downloads.html) of your platform and copy the executable (e.g., `ispc` or `ispc.exe`) to `src/backends/ispc/ispc_support/` before compiling.
 On Windows, if you wish to use the system compiler instead of LLVM-JIT with the ISPC backend, you have to